Swimming at the 2024 Summer Olympics – Men's 4 × 200-metre freestyle relay: Final

 The final took place at 22:15 on 30 July.
 Great Britain and the United States swam closely to each other for most of the race, each switching between first and second.
 Great Britain led at all the exchanges, and Duncan Scott swam the fastest individual portion of the race (1:43.95) to win Great Britain the gold medal with a time of 6:59.43.
 The US finished second with 7:00.78, Australia finished third with 7:01.98 and China finished fourth with 7:04.37.

-The quartet's win made them the first British team to win a relay event at consecutive Olympics in swimming or athletics.
+The quartet's win made them the first British team to win a relay event at consecutive Olympics in swimming or athletics, and they became the first team of any nationality to win the event in consecutive Olympic Games with the same four final swimmers.